rajatmodi62/OccludedActionBenchmark/README.md

 <img src="assets/tandem_1.gif" alt="Hinton's Islands of agreement" width="150" height="300">
 </div>

+Olympics.
+Millions were glued to their TV.
+The place where the best of humans compete.
+Audience thought they were competing.
+But, the actors were in synchrony: they were collaborating.
+The vectors of neurons in their brains were rotating synchronously: they have the same phase and magnitude.

+Tandem events are good for occlusions: the actor behind is largely covered by the actor before it.
+Let's try to make detectors work on this.

 ## Dataset Samples: O-UCF.
 Consists of static/dynamic occlusions on top of official UCF-24 dataset.
 Annotation labels remain same as official UCF-24 and can be found [here](https://drive.google.com/drive/folders/1BvGywlAGrACEqRyfYbz3wzlVV3cDFkct).
 Occluded Test set can be found [here]().